varshahindupur09/PromptEngineeringInAI/CHATBOT/README.md

 import json
 ```

-### Function to get response from Ollama Gemma:2B

-Refer the code provided in main.py
+Function to get response from Ollama Gemma:2B : Refer the code provided in main.py

-### Streamlit app

-Use streamlit to prepare your frontend code.
+Streamlit app: Use streamlit to prepare your frontend which is available in main.py.

 ```
 streamlit run app.py
 ```

-6. Step 5: Access the Application
+### Step 6: Access the Application

-### Open your web browser and navigate to http://localhost:8501 to interact with the Restaurant Menu Chatbot.
+Open your web browser and navigate to http://localhost:8501 to interact with the Restaurant Menu Chatbot.

-### Troubleshooting
+### Step 7: Troubleshooting
 Ensure your Docker container is running and accessible at localhost:11434.
 Verify that the API endpoint is working by sending a test request using curl or Postman.
 Check Streamlit app logs in the terminal for any error messages or stack traces.